Mar 1, 2023

 And towards the end of March, this Guinness-themed ad posted (featured at the top of the page) started circulating around social media: created by a freelancer who entered a One-Minute Briefs initiative in the UK, it actually touches on all the longstanding Guinness tropes of creativity and core-brand focus.

-	Lesson: Right now, building a sense of community is essential.
-Focus on messaging that brings people together, offer clear value, let your consumers know that you’re there for them, and you’re likely to win on tomorrow’s commercial battlefield.
+Lesson: Right now, building a sense of community was essential during the pandemic.
+Focus on messaging that brings people together, offer clear value, let your consumers know that you’re there for them, and you’re likely to win on the commercial battlefield.

 Aberdeen's favourite purveyor of craft beer, BrewDog, took a proactive stance to the pandemic by using its resources to make its very own Punk Sanitiser.

 Realising that hand sanitizer was becoming in short supply, the team at BrewDog set about making large batches and sending them to frontline services in the UK for free.

 Speaking on its charitable initiative, BrewDog's founder James Wyatt, said:

 "We are determined to do everything we can to try and help as many people as possible to stay safe."